sandraschi/fastsearch-mcp/docs/ACKNOWLEDGMENTS.md

 ## Other Credits

-- FastMCP 2.10 specification for the MCP protocol
+- FastMCP 2.13 specification for the MCP protocol
-- Rust NTFS crate for low-level NTFS access
+- Microsoft NTFS documentation and reference implementations for low-level MFT access
 - Python's win32file for Windows system integration